godtaehee/java-aws-sqs-document-example-restore/README.md

 MessageGroupId is necessary when we send a message to SQS.
 [You can refer message Group Id on Github docs link](https://github.com/awsdocs/amazon-sqs-developer-guide/blob/main/doc_source/using-messagegroupid-property.md)

-But In above doc's example, there is no groupId building in sendMessageRequest Object.
+But In above doc's example, there is no groupId which is builded in sendMessageRequest Object.

 So I refer to many reference and I fix it.